linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 #### **Create MongoDB Atlas Account and Cluster**

-1. **Sign up or Log in to MongoDB Atlas**
+1. **Sign Up/Login to MongoDB Atlas:**
-   Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), create an account, or log in.
+   Visit [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create or log into your account.

-2. **Create a Cluster**
+2. **Create a Cluster:**
    Create a free-tier (M0) cluster in MongoDB Atlas.

-3. **Create Database and Collection**
+3. **Create Database and Collection:**

    - Go to the "Clusters" tab in Atlas.
-   - Click "Collections" and create a new database named `user_verification` with a collection `users`.
+   - Click "Collections" and create a new database named `user_verification` with a collection called `users`.

-4. **Configure IP Whitelist**
+4. **Configure IP Whitelist:**

-   Allow your Ubuntu server to connect to MongoDB Atlas by adding the public IP of your server:
+   Allow your Ubuntu server to connect to MongoDB Atlas by adding your server's public IP address in the "Network Access" tab.

-   - Go to the "Network Access" tab in Atlas and click "Add IP Address".
-   - Add your server's IP.

-5. **Get MongoDB Atlas Connection URI**
+5. **Get MongoDB Atlas Connection URI:**

-   - In the Atlas dashboard, go to the "Connect" tab.
-   - Choose "Connect your application".
-   - Copy the connection URI, which will look like this:
+   Copy the connection URI from Atlas.
+It will look like this:

    ```bash
    mongodb+srv://<username>:<password>@cluster0.mongodb.net/user_verification?retryWrites=true&w=majority
    ```

-   Replace `<username>` and `<password>` with your MongoDB Atlas credentials.

 ---

 ### **3. Twilio OTP Script (SMS/Call) and Verification in One**

-This script generates a one-time passcode (OTP) and sends it via Twilio (SMS or Call).
-It also verifies the OTP entered by the user and deletes it from MongoDB after verification.

-#### **Twilio OTP Script (send_verify_twilio_otp.sh)**
+#### **Updated Twilio OTP Script (send_twilio_otp.sh)**

+Here is the updated script for sending OTP via Twilio and verifying it in MongoDB:

 ```bash
 #!/bin/bash